open-component-model/ocm-action/README.md

 ### `components`

-**Optional** The component specification file describing the compoenents to add.
+**Optional** The component constrcutor file describing the compoenent(s) to add.
-If not specified it checks for `gen/ocm/components.yaml` and `ocm/components.yaml`.
+If not specified it checks for `gen/ocm/component-constrcutor.yaml` and `ocm/component-constrcutor.yaml`.
 With this a previous build step can create this file under the `gen` folder or the sources provide a static file.